FacundoGPG/IndonesianGrammar/README.md

 Conj     → 'dan' | 'atau'
 ```

-This grammar is:
-- **Unambiguous** — every valid string has exactly one parse tree.
-- **Free of left recursion** — every rule begins with a terminal or a non-terminal that cannot
-  loop back to itself on the left.
-- **LL(1)-compatible** — a top-down parser can always decide which production to apply using one
+This grammar is unambiguous, free of left recursion, and structured to be compatible with LL(1)
+parsing, as it eliminates ambiguity and left recursion, enabling deterministic top-down parsing
-  token of lookahead (Aho et al., 2006, Chapter 4, pp. 224–227).
+with a single lookahead symbol (Aho et al., 2006, Chapter 4, pp. 224–227).

 **Example derivations:**